 Whether student loan consolidation is right for you depends on your situation.
 Here are some of the potential benefits and downsides of consolidating or refinancing loans:

 - A single loan can simplify the loan repayment process with just one monthly bill.

-- You could lower your monthly payments by extending your repayment term.
+- You could lock in a lower monthly payment by extending your repayment term.

-- A federal loan consolidation may qualify you for several repayment plans or Public Service Loan Forgiveness.
+- Federal loan consolidation may qualify you for several repayment plans or Public Service Loan Forgiveness.